superfliege/azure-docs.de-de/articles/cognitive-services/bing-visual-search/visual-search-sdk-python.md

 3. Instanziieren des Clients

     ```python
-    var client = new WebSearchAPI(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"))
+    var client = new VisualSearchClient(new ApiKeyServiceClientCredentials("YOUR-ACCESS-KEY"))
     ```

 ## <a name="send-the-search-request"></a>Senden der Suchanforderung